jensenkd/plex-api/README.rst

 Overview
 --------
-Unofficial Python bindings for the Plex API.
+Unofficial c# bindings for the Plex Media Server API.
 Our goal is to match all capabilities of the official Plex Web Client.
 A few of the many features we currently support are:

 * Navigate local or remote shared libraries.